AdrianoSilvaGNP/DESImplementation/README.md

 # DESImplementation

-An implementation of a the Data Encryption Standard algorithm in Kotlin
+An implementation of the Data Encryption Standard algorithm in Kotlin

 # References